bumble-tech/appyx/documentation/index.md

 ## Launch the demo app

-Check out the project and launch the `:app` module for a quick demonstration
+Check out the project and launch the `:app` module for a quick demonstration!

 ## Download